asharma00/Resume-Capstone/README.md

 # Resume-Capstone
-Capstone project to create resume of self
+This capstone project comes under course **The Complete Full-Stack Web Development Bootcamp** to create resume using HTML, CSS and JS (if required).